chromaui/chromatic-docs/interactions.md

 Building components and testing them in Chromatic safeguards you against unexpected regressions.
 But not every component can be tested without user intervention—for instance, forms, tooltips, and dropdowns.

 Interaction testing enables you to emulate how a component responds to user interaction.
-You can test how a component behaves when a user clicks a button, hovers over an element, or types into a form via [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function.
+You can test how a component behaves when a user clicks a button, hovers over an element, or types into a form via the [`play`](https://storybook.js.org/docs/react/writing-stories/play-function) function.

 ## How interaction tests work in Chromatic

 Enable interaction testing by adding a `play` function to your component's story.
-For example, if you were working with a form and you want to validate you can write the following story:
+For example, if you were working with a form and you want to validate it you can write the following story:

 ```js
 // LoginForm.stories.js|jsx